joyfan00/FlexDDM/README.md

 pip install -r requirements.txt
 ```

 This will download all necessary libraries to utilize for FlexDDM!
+Please make sure to go to where your GitHub repository is in the Anaconda terminal.

 How to Fit a Model
 ------------------